Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 Buying a Macbook is the best choice if you also want the same.
 I also used Dell and HP laptops while I was a CS student, and their battery worked great only for the first six months.

 But you should not make your decision solely because of one factor.
-Consider other factors too stated in this guide to make the best decision.
+Consider other factors stated in this guide to make the best decision.

 7. Storage